ezrafayet/the-no-bs-policy/README.md

 This repository is hosting the code for [https://the-no-bs-policy.xyz](https://the-no-bs-policy.xyz).

 I vibe coded it to host it quickly and didnt even review the code so don't expect anything fancy.
-Basically it takes the latest version in /app/policies and displays it on the main page
+Basically it takes the latest version in /app/policies and displays it on the main page.

+I saw it is even loading all existing policies on home page...
+Wont fix it now.

 Check the scrips in package.json (classic stuff)